|Australian Harness Racing Rules 21-89||

-26. (1) The Controlling Body may in respect of any race determine all applicable security arrangements including those applying to a horse or horses.
+26. (1) The Controlling Body or Stewards shall in respect of any race determine all applicable security arrangements including those applying to a horse or horses.

-(2) Where a determination is made under sub rule (1) the connections of every horse accepted for the race shall upon acceptance or by such other time determined by the Controlling Body, notify the Controlling Body where the horse will be located from the time of notification until the start of the race.
+(2) Where a determination is made under sub rule (1) the connections of every horse accepted for the race shall upon acceptance or by such other time determined by the Controlling Body or Stewards, notify the Controlling Body or Stewards where the horse will be located from the time of notification until the start of the race.

-(3) Notification under sub rule (2) shall be in writing or given in such other form as the Controlling Body may require.
+(3) Notification under sub rule (2) shall be in writing or given in such other form as the Controlling Body or Stewards may require.

-(4) From the time of notification until the start of the race the connections shall ensure that the horse is located where it is notified to be and that it is available for inspection and testing by the Stewards.
+(4) From the time of notification until the start of the race the connections shall ensure that the horse is located in accordance with sub-rule (2) and that it is available for inspection and testing by the Stewards.

-(5) A horse tested under sub rule (4) which is found to have a prohibited substance in or on its body or is considered by the Stewards to be otherwise unfit to race shall be withdrawn from the race.
+(5) A horse tested under sub rule (4) which is found to have in or on its body a substance specified in Rule 190A(2) or is considered by the Stewards to be otherwise unfit to race shall be withdrawn from the race.

-(8) Where security arrangements apply the connections shall comply with any direction given by the Controlling Body which, in its opinion, is necessary or conducive to the more effective implementation of those arrangements.
+(8) Where security arrangements apply the connections shall comply with any direction given by the Controlling Body or Stewards which, in its or their opinion, is necessary or conducive to the more effective implementation of those arrangements.

-(9) Without restricting the scope of sub rule (8), the Controlling Body may direct that a horse be brought to a nominated place by a certain time.
+(9) Without restricting the scope of sub rule (8), the Controlling Body or Stewards may direct that a horse be brought to a nominated place by a certain time.

 (10) Where the connections or other persons fail to comply with any provision of this rule, the Stewards may withdraw the horse from the race.